Semi-device-dependent blind quantum tomography

 It remains to derive an upper bound for $\kappa_{s,r}$.
-To this end, we use that, by definition, $\kappa_{s,r}$ is the best upper bound of the left hand side of \eqref{equ:telescoping}.
-Inserting \eqref{equ:differenceupperbound} into the right hand side of \eqref{equ:telescoping}, we find the condition
+To this end, we use that, by definition, $\kappa_{s,r}$ is the best upper bound of the left-hand side of \eqref{equ:telescoping}.
+Inserting \eqref{equ:differenceupperbound} into the right-hand side of \eqref{equ:telescoping}, we find the condition

 Solving for $\kappa_{s,r}$, Eq.~\eqref{eq:kappaCondition} implies for $0 < \delta < 1$

 Altogether, this yields the desired upper bound

 for $\delta< 1$.
 The lower bound is analogously obtained by combining the inequality